Nysa (wife of Nicomedes IV)

 Nysa or Nyssa (Νύσ(σ)α flourished 1st century BC) was queen consort of Bithynia.
 She was married to king Nicomedes IV of Bithynia.

 She was a daughter of Ariarathes VI of Cappadocia.
-She married Nicomedes before her became king, when her father-in-law Nicomedes III was still alive.
+She married Nicomedes before he became king, when her father-in-law Nicomedes III was still alive.
 In 94 BC, her spouse became king.

 Granius Licinianus claims that she encouraged a conflict between her spouse and his brother Socrates Chrestus, which resulted in the latter to seek refuge at the court of Mithridates VI Eupator.